 I received my Bachelor's degree in computer science and applied math (double degree) from Peking University

 .
 As an undergraduate I was advised by Liwei Wang

 .
 I also visited UCLA in the summer of 2019 and worked with Cho-Jui Hsieh

-) machine learning group.
+) machine learning group at Beijing.